jbressle/Trie-This-Challenge/README.md

 * `search(prefix)` => returns the list of all words in the trie that begin with *prefix*.

 ### Guidelines
+* The trie implementation only needs to support lowercase words
 * Clever solutions are welcome and encouraged
 * Implement in a language of your choice
 * Include instructions as to how to run your solution